00fox/Ds2vJoy/README.md

 - MUTE_SOUND
 - VOLUME_UP, VOLUME_DOWN
   - if on trigger, variable speed following the pressure force, otherwise exponential
-* Other keystrokes that do not require adaptive pressure, can easily be added using a vJoy button linked to a keymap, to which you can also add the rapidfire if you need a repeat time
+    - Other keystrokes that do not require adaptive pressure, can easily be added using a vJoy button linked to a keymap, to which you can also add the rapidfire if you need a repeat time
+- MEMORIZE_MODE: Memorize actual mode, Mappings share the same mode, but each one save his individual 'last mode'
+- TO_MODE: Switch to mode 1-8
+- TO_LAST_MODE: Go back to last mode, memorized when MEMORIZE_MODE used

 The mouse group of checkboxes at the bottom, let you use mouse in conjuction with ACTIVE_MOUSE special action
 - With left stick (left column)